-Instructors:Nathalie Vallotton (Dow Europe GmbH) and Marion Junghans (Swiss Center for Applied Ecotoxicology EAWAG-EPFL) Course length: Half-day (8:00 am – 12:00 pm) Course level: Intermediate
+Instructors:Nathalie Vallotton (Dow Europe GmbH) and Marion Junghans (Swiss Center for Applied Ecotoxicology EAWAG-EPFL) Course level: Intermediate Course length: Half-day (8:00 am – 12:00 pm) Location: Meeting Studio 314 (Level +3)

 With current analytical methods, it is not uncommon to detect more than 50 substances in a single surface water sample.
 This short course intends to explore the series of tools available to risk assessors when evaluating the potential risks from combined exposures.
 The course will start with a refresher of the basic terminology and concepts of mixture toxicology and expand to discuss approaches used in the screening assessment of mixtures, such as the toxic unit approach and the summation of risk quotients based on benchmark concentrations (i.e environmental quality standards).
 The course will expand on tools used for the prioritization of mixtures including: risk assessment decision tree (IPCS/WHO and CEFIC-MIAT) and the Maximum Cumulative Ratio (MCR).
 Refinement options for cases where screening approaches are not suitable to alleviate concern will also be introduced.
 Case studies will highlight how to best focus refinement steps and discuss risk management options.
 The course will end with a hands-on exercise by the participants to experience and discuss challenges encountered in the handling of co-exposure datasets, options for refinement, results interpretation and decision-making.